 This Rice Dish Is Super Affordable: Just 13 Cents Per Serving

-The other great thing about this recipe?
-Homemade Mexican rice is ridiculously inexpensive to make:
+The other great thing about this one pot Mexican rice recipe?
+It is ridiculously inexpensive to make:

 - 1 cup of long grain rice at Walmart: $.30 (full bag $.76)